atlassistant/pytlas/docs/getting_started/installation.rst

 Choosing your interpreter
 -------------------------

-in order to understand natural language, pytlas is backed by **interpreters** which may need additional installation steps.
+In order to understand natural language, pytlas is backed by :ref:`interpreter` which may need additional installation steps.

 .. _installation_snips: